Akuli/jou/doc/tutorial.md

 Pointers are used for strings, arrays that are not fixed-size, instances of most classes, and so on.

-Basically, you need pointers whenever you want to use a large object in multiple places without making several copies of it.
+Basically, you need pointers whenever you want to use an object in multiple places without making several copies of it.
 Instead, you just make one object and point to it from many places.
 This is probably what you expect if you have mostly used high-level languages, like Python or JavaScript.
 In fact, in Python, **all** objects are passed around as pointers.

-You usually don't need pointers for small objects.
+For simple things, pointers are overkill.
-For example, if you want to make a function takes two `int`s and prints them, just make a function that takes two `int`s.
+If you want to make a function takes two `int`s and prints them, just make a function that takes two `int`s.
-On the other hand, if your function takes an array of 100000 `int`s, you should use a pointer.
+More generally, you usually don't need pointers for small objects, but passing around several thousands of bytes without pointers is often a bad idea.
-Passing around hundreds or thousands of bytes without pointers is usually a bad idea.
+Instead of copying a large object to a local variable inside every function that uses it, it's better to tell the functions where the object is.

 ## Undefined Behavior (UB)